 Acute rejection most commonly occurs within the first six months after transplant.
 It is not unusual to see a rejection episode 7 to 14 days after surgery.

 Don’t get discouraged.
 This is why we check your child so closely with lab work and other tests.
-If rejection is diagnosed, we will start IV steroids for several days.
+If rejection is diagnosed, we will start intravenous (IV) steroids for several days.
 Other medicines can be used if this therapy does not work.

 Chronic rejection occurs slowly over time.
 Chronic rejection is very difficult to reverse, and our care focuses on maintaining intestinal function for as long as possible.
 Your child may not need intravenous feeding or another transplant for years.

-For your child’s new organ to live successfully in his body, we must give him medicines that suppress his immune response.
+For the new organ to live successfully in your child’s body, we must give your child medicines that suppress the immune response.